chef-boneyard/coprhd-cookbook/README.md

 Unless otherwise noted, all parameters default to `nil`

-host_type (String) (defaults to: nil) — Type of Host.
+- `host_type` - Type of Host.
 "Windows", "Linux", or, "HPUX".
-This is a required string. ip_or_dns (String) (defaults to: nil) — IP Address or FQDN of host.
-This is a required string. name (String) (defaults to: nil) — Arbitrary Name only necesary and identifiable by ViPR.
-This is a required string. user_name (String) (defaults to: nil) — User Name to connect to the host.
-This is a required string. password (String) (defaults to: nil) — Password for the User Name to connect to the host.
-This is a required string. port (String) (defaults to: nil) — Port to connect to the host.
+This is a required string.
+- `ip_or_dns` - IP Address or FQDN of host.
+This is a required string.
+- `name` - Arbitrary Name only necesary and identifiable by ViPR.
+This is a required string.
+- `user_name` - User Name to connect to the host.
+This is a required string.
+- `password` - Password for the User Name to connect to the host.
+This is a required string.
+- `port` - Port to connect to the host.
 This is an optional integer.
-Defaults will be used if no param is passed. use_ssl (String) (defaults to: nil) — Whether SSL is used.
-Trur or False.
-Optional Param discoverable (String) (defaults to: nil) — True or False.
+Defaults will be used if no param is passed.
+- `use_ssl` - Whether SSL is used.
+True or False.
+Optional Param
+- `discoverable` - True or False.
 Initators and Nodes will be discovered after being added.
 By default this is true

 #### Actions